NicolasRestrep/223_course/homework/chapter_1.md

 ## $ value <dbl> 1, 2, 3
 ```

 Why did this one work?
-You just learned that you can invoke a specific package function by passing the package name followd by two colons and the function's name.
-Using this format use the `n_distinct()` function in dplyr to count the number of elements in the following collection of numbers:
+You just learned that you can invoke a specific package function by passing the package name followed by two colons and the function's name.
+Using this format, use the `n_distinct()` function in dplyr to count the number of elements in the following collection of numbers:

 ```r